Object-based high contrast travel time tomography: Introduction

-An alternative approach is to estimate the probability distribution for the model space according to the data-fitting \cite[]{tarantola1987inverse}.
-This gives a full description of the relative probabilities of the different models, so that we can explicitly consider all likely solutions.
-However, generating samples and estimating the probability density is very challenging and time consuming for a high dimensional model space \cite[]{mackay2003information}.
+An alternative approach is to estimate the probability of different models in the model parameter space according to the data-fitting \cite{tarantola1987inverse}.
+This gives a full description of the relative probabilities of different models, so that we can explicitly consider all likely solutions.
+However, generating samples and estimating the probability density is very challenging and time consuming for a high dimensional model space \cite{mackay2003information}.

-In this paper, we choose the Bayesian approach and focus on estimating the probability density in the model parameter space.
-Due to the large dimension of the model parameter space, we develop an accelerated random walk algorithm to explore the model space.
-Based on the Hamiltonian Monte Carlo method (HMC), we add an additional friction term to the generation of sampling points along the simulated particle moving trajectory through the model parameter space.
-Our algorithm will sample more frequently locally in low error regions, and re-sampling will be used based on the HVS property to approximate the structure of the probability distribution.
-The results are presented as a probability map showing where the high velocity objects are more likely to appear in the underlying structure of the system.
+In this paper, we choose the second approach and use an efficient Hybrid Monte Carlo (HMC) sampling on the probability density function.
+In order to visualize the result, we introduce the ``appearance probability map'' which indicates where the high velocity objects are more likely to appear in the spatial domain.
 To the best of our knowledge, we are the first to use an object-based approach to solve a high contrast, discrete velocity tomography problem.
-Our proposed algorithm uses the HVS properties to simplify the path finding step, which makes the HMC sampling process more efficient.
-Furthermore, we exploit the monotonicity of the travel time as a function of high velocity object size to approximate the probability distribution in the space of model parameters.
-The rest of the paper is organized as follows: We define the object based model to represent the structure in the velocity model in the next section, and introduce the forward step and define the mathematical formulation for the travel path finding problem.
-Then we give an overview of our proposed algorithm for probability density estimation.
-Simulation results and conclusions are presented in the end of this paper.
+Our proposed algorithm uses the HVS properties to simplify the travel path finding step, which makes the HMC sampling process much more efficient.

+The rest of the paper is organized as follows.
+In Section \ref{sec:object_based_velocity} we define the object-based model to represent the different velocity structures.
+This is followed in Section \ref{sec:problem_formulation} by the introduction of the forward operator and the mathematical formulation for the travel path finding problem.
+Then we give an overview of our proposed algorithm for sampling the probability distribution function in Section \ref{sec:inversion}.
+Simulation results are given in Section \ref{sec:sim_results} and conclusions are presented in Section \ref{sec:conclusion}.